 Yes, what you eat on and store your foods in can have unwanted impacts on your body.
 Specifically, plastic.
 No matter how many times you wash it, plastic is still plastic.
 It still emits its plastic odor and leaches into its contents (especially when contents are heated or hot).

-What’s a good alternative?
+What's a good alternative?
 Glass and Pyrex.
 Our family uses the Pyrex Snapware.
-I know, it’s breakable and heavy.
-Glass also won’t add to your toxin exposure and once you are acclimated to its weight, it won’t be so bothersome.
-As soon as we switched, we didn’t miss those plastic counterparts at all.
+I know, it's breakable and heavy.
+Glass also won't add to your toxin exposure and once you are acclimated to its weight, it won't be so bothersome.
+As soon as we switched, we didn't miss those plastic counterparts at all.
 We love our glass snapware for storing food and real glass cups for drinking.
 We use plain white Corell dishes (one of the few options that doesn't contain lead), which are nice, don't break easily, and don't look as junky over many months and years of use and washing.
 Plus these options hold up much better over time too, and don't look as junky as plastic when it starts to break down.

 Have you heard the news?
-All those Teflon and Caphlon pots and pans flake their inedible bits into your food and can contribute to gastrointestinal upsets and toxins floating around in your body.
+All those Teflon, Caphlon, and other nonstick pots and pans flake their inedible bits into your food and can contribute to gastrointestinal upsets and toxins floating around in your body.
 Even stainless steel cookware has a coating on it that leaches into your food and can make you sick.
-And it won’t wash off!
+And it won't wash off!

 While we can't avoid every toxin all the time, we can make small lifestyle changes that will significantly reduce toxin exposure by avoiding what we can.